 [Note:- Some days later I was told that my statement had been cabled from Brest.
 Whether this be true I never learned.
 I was not sufficiently interested to investigate.
 So many matters of importance turning up to occupy my time, I soon forgot about Mr. Howard and his troubles.]

-Ending his letter, he observed indignantly: It was only when the [armistice] information proved to be in error that the U.P. ran to cover, the source of the information [Admiral Wilson] revealed and the buck passed.I sometimes ask myself if the U.P. is not trying to make itself (and others) believe that it was the injured party.
+Ending his letter, he observed indignantly: It was only when the [armistice] information proved to be in error that the U.P. ran to cover, the source of the information [Admiral Wilson] revealed and the buck passed.
+I sometimes ask myself if the U.P. is not trying to make itself (and others) believe that it was the injured party.
 Well!
 The truth is that the U.P. was let out of a bad situation, of its own creation too easily.
 It should be appreciative of its luck.
 A1.8 (By ‘U.P.’
 Wilson obviously meant ‘Howard’, the main target of these criticisms.)

-Comments on two 1933 magazine articles
+Comments on two 1933 magazine features

-Sellards wrote: “I have a fairly clear recollection of events on 7 November 1918.
+“I have a fairly clear recollection of events on 7 November 1918.
 I went with Mr. Howard to the office of the ‘Dépêche’ (the local newspaper in Brest), then back to your Headquarters.
 Putting his message through the office of the censor was handled by Howard.
 As I recall it none of us knew it at your Headquarters that the message had actually been sent until Mr. Howard came slinking back again filled with misgivings because he began to wonder if he had acted too hastily.
 It has always seemed to me that Mr. Howard distorts his version of what happened that day in Brest.”
 A1.11

 Comments on the 8 November 1918 reports from Edward House and Ambassador Sharp to Secretary of State Lansing

-(As discussed earlier) these were publicised in July 1933 (the same month Daniels wrote to Admiral Wilson from Mexico City), as part of a collection of US State Department wartime documents.
+(As discussed earlier) these were publicised in July 1933 (the same month Daniels wrote to Admiral Wilson from Mexico City), as part of a collection of State Department wartime documents.
 N1

 My only comment is that apparently both despatches are entirely based on identical information furnished by the Paris representative of the United Press; he – the representative – having carried on a “conversation by telephone”.
 The information – “accompanied by one of Admiral Wilson’s aides” – was not correct.
 No questions were asked our office.
 The facts could have been obtained by so doing.